jasonpincin/async-chains/README.md

 })
 ```

 In this example, we use chain.link to interface with async functions.
-The async collection function argument pattern, for the most part,
+The async collection functions follow a format similar to many other
-is: array, iterator, callback.
-The array and callback args will be supplied from the previous step in the chain, but in order to inject
+node modules (collection, iterator, callback).
+The array and callback args will be supplied from the previous step in the chain, but in
-the iterator we want to use, we use chain.link(asyncCollectionFunction, iteratorFunction).
+order to inject the iterator we want to use, we use chain.link(asyncCollectionFunction, iteratorFunction).

 # api